10 Harmless Snakes Living In Thailand

 © Wikimedia Commons User: W.A.
 Djatmiko (Wie146) – CC BY-SA 3.0

-Painted bronzebacks are twitchy, and will normally flee fast if humans approach.
-If cornered, they open their mouth wide, and loll out their bright red tongue, which is especially long.
-They also rear up, stretch their neck scales and reveal a sudden patch of turquois, which aims to startle predators and send them fleeing.
-Painted bronzebacks have large eyes, though not as massive as their fellow Thai family member, Wall’s bronzeback.
-You can identify this 60cm species by the following: a dark brown back, a creamy belly, brown irises with round pupils, and a black stripe running through the eye.
+Painted bronzebacks are twitchy, and will normally flee at high speeds if humans approach.
+If cornered, they open their mouth wide and loll out their bright red tongue, which is especially long.
+They also rear up and stretch their neck scales, and reveal a sudden patch of turquoise beneath, which aims to startle predators and send them fleeing.

 3 Sunbeam snake